meena-rathi/shopping/README.md

 5. Fixed css.
 6. Fixed the footer aligment.
 7. Fixedcolour code in css file.
-8. Fixed in ID,s and classess name in html file.
+8. Fixed in Id's and classess name in html file.

 ## Supported Screen and browser ##